EngrAwab/Robo_rumble/README.md

 2. **Remote Control via Luxonis Hub:**
    - Safety officers can remotely control the robot's movement and functions through Luxonis Hub's web interface.
-   - Commands include directing the robot to specific locations, adjusting camera angles, and activating object tracking.
+   - Commands include directing the robot to specific locations, adjusting camera angles, and activating object detection model.

 3. **Integration with Motors:**
    - Raspberry Pi GPIO pins interface with motor drivers to control DC motors for movement and servo motors for camera pan-tilt or other functions.